keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

 weight: 85
 ---

-Keptn uses KeptnTask resources internally to manage tasks (and their underlying Kubernetes Job resources) that are run before and after deployment of your workloads (pre- and post-deployment tasks).
+Keptn utilizes `KeptnTask` as an internal mechanism to handle tasks (including their underlying Kubernetes Job resources)which are executed before and after deploying of your workloads
-You do not need to create this resource yourself except in special situations, like using Keptn to manage workloads that are outside of the k8s cluster.
+(referred to as pre- and post-deployment tasks).
+In most cases, there's no such need for creating these resources manually.
+However, there might be specific scenarios, such as when you're using Keptn to manage workloads that exist outside of the Kubernetes cluster, where you might need to create these resources yourself.

 ## Synopsis